Seeing Capability Before Disability

 Sport and recreation organisations looking to provide employment and leadership opportunities for women with disability can sometimes find it difficult to know where to start.

-There are several considerations to take on board before an organisation will be ready to employ a person with disability.
+There are several considerations to take on board before an organisation is ready to employ a person with disability.

 We worked with women with disability, Sport and Recreation Victoria and research associates at the Institute of Health and Sport at Victoria University, to create the Seeing capability before disability — a guide for employers in sport to attract and retain women with disability.